kamaslau/trial-caddy/README.md

 Setup DNS records for example.com (change this to actual domain name), make sure port 80 and 443 is available.

+Disable CloudFlare DNS Delegate until the SSLs are issued successfully.

 Clone this bootstrap repository:

 ```bash